mendhak/Crowdin-Android-Importer/README.md

 Crowdin-Android-Importer
 ========================

-Python script to download language files from Crowdin
+Python script to download language files from Crowdin and update main translations file.